-Edgington also gives importance to the uncertain aspect of the vast majority of conditionals.
-If we ask a specialist about a sentence with the form 'if A, then B', her answer will not be definitive one, but an answer with a degree of confidence.
-If we ask a doctor if I'm going to survive in case I have an operation, I could hear as an answer 'It is very likely that you survive in case you have the operation'12.
+her answer will not be definitive one, but an answer with a degree of confidence.
+If we ask a doctor if I'm going to survive in case I have an operation, I could hear as an answer 'It is very likely that you survive in case you have the operation'.
 In this sense, the uncertainty about conditionals would be in continuity with the uncertainty about propositions in general.
-Just as our best theories about propositions attributes to them the structure of probabilities, our best theory about conditional sentences attribute to them the structure of conditional probability13.
+Just as our best theories about propositions attribute to them the structure of probabilities, our best theory about conditional sentences attribute to them the structure of conditional probability (Edgington, 1997, p.
+109).
 The uncertain state of conditionals is tied to our epistemic limitations.
 We are not omniscient; we are bombarded by epistemic possibilities whose truth interest us.
 It is in this background of imperfect information that conditionals play their part.
-They express a way of thinking about the consequences of a possibility given its assumption and assist us to make decisions14.
+They express a way of thinking about the consequences of a possibility given its assumption and assist us to make decisions (Edgington, 1986, p.
+4).

 This powerful argument is in tune with the ease with which the conditional-assertion theory identifies conditional assertion as an element of a more general explanation of conditional speech acts.
 Any type of speech act can be realised unconditionally or conditionally.
 There are conditional commands, questions, promises, etc. The conditional-assertion theory has the advantage of being capable of explaining conditional assertions as just another type of conditional act.
-For instance, when I say 'if A, do B', I'm just giving a command that B must be done given the assumption that A^{15} .
+For instance, when I say 'if A, do B', I'm just giving a command that B must be done given the assumption that A is true (Edgington, 2008, p.
+302).

 This flexibility of the conditional-assertion theory is usually presented as a triumph over rival theories, particularly the material account of conditionals.
 Suppose that a doctor says to the nurse in the emergency ward 'If the patient is still alive in the morning, change the dressing'.
-If the conditional above is material, it would have the same truth-conditions of 'Make it the case that either the patient is not alive in the morning, or you change the dressing'.
+If the conditional above is material, it would have the same truth conditions of 'Make it the case that either the patient is not alive in the morning, or you change the dressing'.
 The nurse suffocates the patient with the pillow and kills her.
-If we accept the material account, we could say that the nurse was carrying the doctor's order, but this is absurd16.
-The problem is that the material account cannot be extended to conditional sentences in which the main clause is not an assertion17.
+If we accept the material account, we could say that the nurse was carrying the doctor's order, but this is absurd (Edgington, 2008, p.
+302).
+The problem is that the material account cannot be extended to conditional sentences in which the main clause is not an assertion (Edgington, 1995, p.
+288).